chibuike-vm/jiriksfocus-portfolio/README.md

 ## Features

 -   Dynamic Text Display: Engage with a dynamic text display feature simulating typing out text, providing an interactive experience for visitors.
 -   Responsive Design: Ensures optimal viewing experience across a wide range of devices, from desktops to mobile phones.

 -   Service Offerings: Explore the variety of photography services offered by Jiriks, including portraits, event photography, landscape photography, product photography, and travel photography.
 -   About Me Section: Learn more about Jiriks, his background, and his passion for photography through an informative "About Me" section.

 ## Major Technologies Used

-- Frontend: Built with React.js for a fast and interactive user interface.
+-   Frontend: Built with JavaScript, React.js, Vanilla CSS, Styled-Component CSS, HTML.
-- Backend: Utilizes Express.js for server-side logic and API endpoints to handle data retrieval and processing.
+-   Backend: Utilizes Node.js and Express.js for server-side logic and API endpoints to handle data retrieval and processing.

 ## Visit the Website